Palazzo d'Accursio (or Comunale)

 The Ex Sala Borsa, the old stock exchange on the ground floor which covers remains of what was probably the Roman forum (the archaeological excavations are visible through the glass floor) has been transformed into a ‘Piazza Coperta’, a kind of indoor extension of the square to hold exhibitions, office space and the city’s new multimedia library, including the English language collection from the British Council.

-Near the entrance is Bologna’s shrine to the Resistance, with photos of all 2,000 of the partigiani who died in the war.
+Near the entrance is Bologna’s shrine to the Resistance, with photos of all 2,000 of the partigiani who died in the war and all those murdered by the SS in the massacre of Marzabotto.
 Also present are the names of all the ‘victims of fascist terrorism’ who died in the 1980 bombing at the Stazione Centrale.

 The Sala Farnese on the second floor saw Charles V crowned king with the Iron Crown of Italy before he was crowned emperor in San Petronio.
 Prospero Fontana frescoed the Cappella Palatina here, while the walls are covered with scenes of Bologna's history from the Middle Ages to the 1500s.